-Specifies if this field is to be used as primary field for referencing the entity.
-This field is treated as primary field ONLY if entity does not have default primary field for referencing.
+Specifies if this field is to be used as a primary field for referencing the entity.
+This field is treated as the primary field ONLY if an entity does not have a default primary field for referencing.
 For example, Containers and Shipments don't have default primary fields.

-Custom field will accept numbers only without decimals.
+The custom field will accept whole numbers only without decimals.

 Custom Field will act as dropdown with only two options, "Yes" and "No".
 Is useful for doing checkbox type actions.

 When selected in "Add/Edit Custom Field" page, a field will show up called "Default Custom Field Option" that will define the default option for this type of custom field.

 Only available on the following custom field types,